novedevo/nove.dev/content/design.md

----
++++
-layout: default
+template = "page.html"
-title: Design Choices & Decisions
+title = "Design Choices & Decisions"
-description: Explanation and justification behind all the choices that I consciously made for this website.
+description = "Explanation and justification behind all the choices that I consciously made for this website."
----
++++

 <h1>Desi<span class="ss01">gn</span></h1>